 The Elected Members of the Council determine the 'Annual Rate on Valuation' (ARV) at the Budget Meeting each year.
 The Annual Rate on Valuation is determined by reference to the total shortfall in Council income, divided by the cumulative total of all valuations of rateable premises in the County (known as the Net Effective Valuation).
 Cavan County Council expenditure is part-funded by government grants and income from goods and services.
 The shortfall between expenditure and income is funded from Commercial Rates.

-The Annual Rate on Valuation for Cavan County Council for the service year ending 31st December 2024 is €0.2211
+The Annual Rate on Valuation for Cavan County Council for the service year ending 31st December 2025 is €0.2432

-Your rates are calculated by multiplying the annual rate on valuation, as determined by the County Council, by the rateable valuation on your property, as determined by the Commissioner of Valuations.
+Your rates are calculated by multiplying the annual rate on valuation, as determined by the County Council, by the rateable valuation on your property, as determined by Tailte Eireann.
 This information is provided on your rate bill.